Data-SUITE: Data-centric identification of in-distribution incongruous examples: Experiments

 \textbf{Evaluation.} We stratify $\Dtest$ into \emph{certain} and \emph{uncertain} instances based on the interval width predicted by each method. e.g. the most uncertain has the largest width.

-\textbf{\textit{Are the identified instances OOD?}} At this point, one might be tempted to assume that the identified instances are simply OOD.
+\textbf{\textit{Are the identified instances OOD?}} At this point, one might be tempted to assume that the identified instances are simply OOD. i.e. samples that fall out of the support of the training set's distribution.
 We show in reality that this is unlikely the case.
-We apply existing algorithms to detect OOD and outliers: Mahalanobis distance \citep{lee2018simple}, SUOD \citep{zhao2021suod}, COPOD \citep{li2020copod} and Isolation Forest \citep{liu2012isolation}.
+We apply existing algorithms to detect OOD and outliers (for others see \cite{yang2021generalized}): Mahalanobis distance \cite{lee2018simple}, SUOD \cite{zhao2021suod}, COPOD \cite{li2020copod} and Isolation Forest \cite{liu2012isolation}.
 For each of the detection methods, we compute the overlap between the predicted OOD/Outlier instances and the uncertain and inconsistent instances as identified by Data-SUITE.

-We found minimal overlap across methods ranging between 1-18$\%$.
-Additionally, the OOD detection methods were often unconfident in their predictions with average confidence scores ranging between 5-50$\%$.
+We found minimal overlap across methods, ranging between 1-18$\%$.
+Additionally, the OOD detection methods were often unconfident in their predictions, with average confidence scores ranging between 5-50$\%$.
 Both results suggest the identified uncertain and inconsistent instances are unlikely OOD.
 For more see Appendix \ref{appendix:ood}.

 Each stratification method will identify different instances for each group, hence we aim to quantify which method identifies instances that provide the most improvement to downstream performance.
 We do this by computing the accuracy of the \emph{certain} and \emph{uncertain} stratification's, on a downstream random forest trained on $\Dtrain$.
 Ideally, correct instance stratification results in greater accuracy for \emph{certain} compared to \emph{uncertain} instances.
 As an overall comparative metric, we compute the \emph{Mean Performance Improvement - $MPI$} (Eq. \ref{eq:perf_improvement}).
 MPI is the difference in accuracy ($Acc$) between \emph{certain} and \emph{uncertain} instances, as identified by a specific method, averaged over different threshold proportions $P$.
-The best performing method would clearly identify the most appropriate \emph{certain} and \emph{uncertain} instances, which would translate to the largest MPI.
+The best performing method would clearly identify the most appropriate \emph{certain} and \emph{uncertain} instances, which would translate to the largest MPI. where P = $\{0.05k ~|~ k \in$ [20] \}, $Cert_p$ = Set of $p$ most \emph{certain} instances, $Uncert_p$ = Set of $p$ most \emph{uncertain} instances.